 From the Dark Age to the solar age at Sutton Hoo

 The power of nature is being harnessed to bring modern technology alive at Sutton Hoo.
-As one of the UK’s most significant historical site this is a groundbreaking moment.
+As one of the UK’s most significant historical site this is a groundbreaking advancement in renewable energy.

 What are we up to?